 An accident can happen anywhere.
 You don’t have to work in a mine or industrial environment.
 Injuries may also occur during routine office work.
-Our work injury lawyers have the skill and experience to help you determine if you need to file a workers’ compensation claim for an injury.
+Our Tampa personal injury lawyers have experience with work injuries and the skill to help you determine if you need to file a workers’ compensation claim for an injury.

 If you receive an injury “arising out of and in the course of employment,” then you are usually entitled to workers’ compensation under Florida statutory law that provides some measure of wage replacement and medical benefits to help you recover from the injury.
 These benefits may also help take care of any family members who might have been dependent on your lost income.

 The legislative intent of workers’ compensation is to provide these benefits promptly to facilitate the workers return to gainful employment at a reasonable cost to the employer.
 But timing is important.
 Workers need to document their injuries and notify their employer within 30 days because failure to do so may bar them from receiving benefits from workers’ compensation.